hhu-stups/prob2_ui/README.md

 project(":prob2-ui").projectDir = file("[PATH]")
 ```

-In the `build.gradle` file you need to add the following line in the dependencies block.
+In the `build.gradle` file you have to add the following line in the dependencies block.

 ```
 compileOnly project(':prob2-ui')